Open

 H.Carl McCall

+Hon.
 H. Carl McCall is former New York State Comptroller and Chairman Emeritus of the State University of New York.
 His public service also includes three terms as New York State Senator representing upper Manhattan, Ambassador to the United Nations, Commissioner of the Port Authority of New York and New Jersey, and Commissioner of the New York State Division of Human Rights.
-Before joining the SUNY Board of Trustees, he was President of the New York City Board of Education from 1991 to 1993, and Chairman of the Public Higher Education Conference Board, a coalition of 14 member organizations that support a strong and vibrant public higher education system in New York State.
-Mr. McCall has also been active in the private sector, serving as Vice President of Citibank and as corporate director of the New York Stock Exchange, Tyco International, New Plan Realty Corporation, and Ariel Investment.
+Before joining the SUNY Board of Trustees, he was president of the New York City Board of Education from 1991 to 1993, and chairman of the Public Higher Education Conference Board, a coalition of 14 member organizations that support a strong and vibrant public higher education system in New York State.
+McCall has also been active in the private sector, serving as vice president of Citibank and as corporate director of the New York Stock Exchange, Tyco International, New Plan Realty Corporation, and Ariel Investment.
 He was awarded the Governor’s Medal of Public Service in 2020 and the landmark SUNY administration headquarters in downtown Albany was renamed the H. Carl McCall SUNY Building.
-Author of the memoir Truly Blessed and Highly Favored, Mr. McCall was educated at Dartmouth College, Andover Newton Theological Seminary, and the University of Edinburgh.
+Author of the memoir Truly Blessed and Highly Favored, McCall was educated at Dartmouth College, Andover Newton Theological Seminary, and the University of Edinburgh.
 In 2020, he was a Distinguished Scholar in Residence at Roosevelt House.

 Chris McNickle

 Chris McNickle is the author of To Be Mayor of New York: Ethnic Politics in the CityThe Power of the Mayor: David Dinkins 1990-1993Bloomberg: A Billionaire’s Ambition; and Passages: A Personal Journey.
 His articles and opinions on finance, politics, and history have been published in scholarly journals as well as the New York Daily NewsCrain’s New York Business, and the Financial Times.
-A former Treasurer of the American Historical Association (AHA), he was a member of its finance committee and chairman of its Investment Subcommittee, responsible for managing the AHA endowment.
+A former treasurer of the American Historical Association (AHA), he was a member of its finance committee and chairman of its Investment Subcommittee, responsible for managing the AHA endowment.
 McNickle has over 20 years’ experience in the asset management industry, serving as a senior vice president at Prudential Retirement Services, the global head of institutional business for Fidelity International, managing director and head of the global investment management practice of Greenwich Associates, and leader of the business strategy department at JP Morgan Investment Management.

 Dorothy Samuels